-For years, we have avoided milking the topic of “how to spot a fake”, because it’s generally click bait.
-Click bait that obviously works nonetheless.
+For years, we have avoided milking the topic of “how to spot a fake” on our blog and YouTube channel, because it’s generally click bait.
 If you’re in doubt about a watch or the source, then you shouldn’t even be standing around long enough to ask that question.

 There’s an infographic being passed around the web and reposted by popular blogs like Hypebeast and Airows.com that are spreading common myths.
 Magazines like Complex, and even the same folks who run the Watch Snob column (which totally discredited their entire watch operation after posting this).
 Good job, guys!
 Any article that reposted this infographic on their site should issue an official apology to their readership.
 Even if you were paid to post it, why would you allow such misinformation to be published on your behalf?
 The last thing the watch industry needs is a bunch of know-it-all web trolls running around trying to authenticate watches they’ve never had the pleasure to actually hold and study for themselves.

 It’s easy to search the internet and compile information from various articles, but nothing beats real life experience.
 The problem is that the site credited to making the infographic doesn’t even sell Rolex, Omega, or Tag Heuer.
 No offense, really, because we also sell some cheap watches.
 But we’ve been selling luxury watches for about 20 years and established the KeepTheTime brand in 2008, selling thousands of timepieces since.

 Let’s rip this article to shreds and expose the truth about how to diagnose a fake

 designer luxury watch – oh snap, we already got the party started.